-We recommend packing a picnic to enjoy at Bob’s Cove; before you leave Queenstown, grab some sandwiches at Fergbaker to take with you!
-Trust us, once you get to Bob’s Cove, you won’t want to leave for a while.
+I recommend packing a picnic to enjoy at Bob’s Cove; before you leave Queenstown, grab some sandwiches at Fergbaker to take with you!
+Trust me, once you get to Bob’s Cove, you won’t want to leave for a while.

 Note: If the Bob’s Cove parking area is full, or if you just want a longer walk, you can also hike there from Twelve Mile Delta.
 See #4 above for more details.

 The drive from Queenstown to Glenorchy is so incredibly beautiful that you’ll want to stop and get photos the whole time.
 Sometimes, though, it can be hard to find a safe place to pull over.